iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> What's the point in being smart enough to read, if everything you read makes you dumb?
+> You cannot always control what goes on outside.
+But you can always control what goes on inside.
 >
-> — C. Sean McGee
+> — Wayne Dyer

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->